ElijahCuff/PHP-Crypto/README.md

 # PHP-Crypto
-Originally designed to Import and Export data securely via a single GET request parameter called payload, it has now become a simple example of encryption and decryption using PHP 7 >
+Originally designed to Import and Export data securely via a single GET request parameter called payload, it has now become a simple example of encryption and decryption using PHP 7 >.

+The original concept was to challenge the free hosting restrictions on AwardSpace to allow get request via `header('Location: $url."?payload=");` - the test was successful and i now have a secure email backend for my account.

 ```